From Basic to Higher Education

 There are several municipal schools in Tallinn that primarily teach in a foreign language, including those set up in collaboration with other national governments, such as the Kadrioru German School (high emphasis on German) and the Finnish College (classes in Finnish).
 There is also a French Lyceum offering basic and secondary education.

 Most schools in Estonia teach in either Estonian or Russian.
 Many of the Russian schools also have an immersion programme for the Estonian language.
 Education in English is available mainly in private schools: International School of Estonia (IB), Tallinn European School (EB), International School of Tallinn (IB), International School in Tartu (IB), and the Estonian Business School (a highschool).
 Pay in mind that private schools have a tuition fee and a right to set specific admission conditions.

-The Tallinn European School teaches in English and in a variety of other languages, including German, French, Spanish, Italian, Finnish and Estonian.
+The Tallinn European School teaches in English, French, and a variety of other languages including German, Spanish, Italian, Finnish and Estonian.
 The school maintains places for the children of the employees of the European institutions and agencies but also enrols children of foreigners living and working in Estonia.

 When graduating from grade 9 at around 15 years of age, students can either continue their studies, undertake vocational training or start working.